presidentbeef/brat/docs/object.md

 >true? _condition_, _truebranch_, _elsebranch_

 Checks if the current object is true (and anything but null or false will be true) or if the condition given is true.

+### when
+>when _condition_, _result_, ...

+This is a variation of a switch or case statement. _when_ takes any number of conditions and results.
+It then tests each condition and returns the result corresponding to the first true condition.

 ### while
 >while _block_